-Item Description Ping IP Address Specifies the ping queries destination IPv4 address or domain name.
-Available in IPv4 and IPv4/IPv6 IP Mode .
-Ping IPv6 Address Specifies the ping queries destination IPv6 address or domain name.
-Available in IPv6 and IPv4/IPv6 IP Mode .
-Ping Interval Specifies the time interval between outgoing pings.
+Item Description Ping IP Address Specifies the destination IP address or domain name for ping queries.
+Ping Interval Specifies the time intervals between the outgoing pings.
 Ping Timeout Time in seconds to wait for a Ping response.

-Table 24: Check Connection to Mobile Network Configuration
+Table 20: Check Connection to Mobile Network Configuration